ArianDK/real-time-currency-converter/README.md

 # Currency Converter
-A Python-based Currency Converter with a modern GUI built using ttkbootstrap.
+A Python-based currency converter with a modern GUI built using ttkbootstrap.
 Features include real-time exchange rates, dynamic updates, a convenient currency swap button, and a responsive, user-friendly design.

 ## Features